 Like with all forms of technology, fob and card access control systems have their advantages and disadvantages.

-Card and fobs systems are easy to implement, manage and are also cost-effective.
+Card and fobs systems are easy to implement and manage, while also being cost-effective.

 In this part of the article we will discuss more of the advantages and disadvantages of this type of access control.